timmoti/fetch-react-lab/README.md

 ```
 REACT_APP_NEWSAPI_API_KEY=REPLACE_WITH_YOUR_API_KEY
 ```
-  - Note: Because this file contains secrets, it is listed in `.gitignore` and will not be committed in `git`
+  - Note: Because this `.env.local` file contains secrets, it is listed in `.gitignore` and will not be committed in `git`

-- `npm start`
+- Run `npm start`

-### Prerequisite knowledge
-- React
-- Getting data using `fetch()`
-- API keys
-- How to load environment variables from .env (see [create-react-app documentation on this](https://github.com/facebook/create-react-app/blob/master/packages/react-scripts/template/README.md#adding-development-environment-variables-in-env))
-- How to `.gitignore` secrets (such as your API keys)

 ### Tasks
 - In `NewsFeed.js#componentDidMount()`, start by making a GET request to the defined URL using `fetch()`.
-Here's a short snippet to get your started
+Here's a short snippet to get your started.
+You can also use `async/await` syntax if you like.

 ```javascript
 fetch(URL)